hauke-d/node-service/README.md

 Run the test with `sbt test`.
 The database used for testing is defined in `test.conf` and gets reset before every test run.
 The user specified in `test.conf` needs to be owner of the public schema.

 ## Run
 You can run the microservice with `sbt run`.
+This requires a local postgres installation with the login role and database specified in `application.conf`.

 ## Docker
-To run the service in a container network with database compile the app with `sbt compile` and run `sbt:publishLocal` followed by `docker-compose up`
+To run the service in a container network with database compile the app with `sbt compile` and run `sbt docker:publishLocal` followed by `docker-compose up`